hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

 PCA Trading Strategy
 ####################

-The strategy implemented in the MlFinLab module sets a default estimation window for the correlation matrix as 252 days, a window for residuals estimation of 60 days (:math:`T_{1} = 60/252`) and the threshold for the mean reversion speed of an eigenportfolio for it to be traded so that the reversion time is less than :math:`1/2` period (:math:`\kappa > 252/30 = 8.4`).
+The strategy implemented sets a default estimation window for the correlation matrix as 252 days, a window for residuals estimation of 60 days (:math:`T_{1} = 60/252`) and the threshold for the mean reversion speed of an eigen portfolio for it to be traded so that the reversion time is less than :math:`1/2` period (:math:`\kappa > 252/30 = 8.4`).

 For the process :math:`X_{i}(t)` the equilibrium variance is defined as: